Michigan Alum Makes Feelings Very Clear on Ryan Day & Ohio State's NFL Hire

 ADVERTISEMENT

-For the 2026 season, Smith is going to have some incredible “toys” to play with.
+For the 2026 season, Smith is going to have some incredible weapons to use.
 He’ll be coaching Heisman finalist Julian Sayin at quarterback and the explosive Jeremiah Smith at wide receiver.
-Smith is also legendary for his run schemes.
+Arthur Smith is also legendary for his run schemes.
 The man had Derrick Henry run for 2k yards in his zenith season.
-With Lewan’s seal of approval and their usual roster full of NFL caliber-esque talents, Buckeyes fans can expect some high -scoring season.
+With Lewan’s seal of approval and their usual roster full of NFL-caliber-esque talents, Buckeyes fans can expect some high-scoring seasons.

 ADVERTISEMENT

 On the ground, Smith will lean on sophomore Bo Jackson, who already has a 1,090-yard freshman season under his belt.
-Safe bet is that the Buckeyes will have 2 running backs with 1k yards next season.
+The safe bet is that the Buckeyes will have 2 running backs with 1k yards next season.

+Plus, Smith’s known for using multiple tight ends to bully defenses.
+It’s one of his signatures.
+This should help open up huge passing lanes for stars like Jeremiah Smith.
+Last season, he had the third-most tight end usage in the league.
+Hunter Welcing or Mason Williams are going to be a bit busier with their hands than last season.

 Top Stories